Psalm 91 – The Assurance Given to those Who Trust in God

 f.
 You shall tread upon the lion and the cobra: The protection of God to His people extends beyond the general deliverance from harm; it also speaks of a general granting of victory to His people, even over opponents as strong as the young lion and the cobra.

 i.
-“Depicting God’s servants not merely as survivors but as victors, who trample deadly enemies under foot.”
+These words are “…depicting God’s servants not merely as survivors but as victors, who trample deadly enemies under foot.”
 (Kidner)

 ii.
 There is another interesting connection with the temptation of Jesus in the wilderness.
 “The Lord’s trust in his Father also resulted in Satan’s defeat, another part of the psalm the devil omitted.”
 (Boice)

 2. (14-16) God’s promise to and blessing over the one who loves Him.

 “Because he has set his love upon Me, therefore I will deliver him;